microsoft/reactxp/docs/docs/apis/accessibility.md

 This interface provides methods and events related to accessibility.

+Sometimes it's important to announce state changes in the app (for example, an incoming message) so visually-impaired users are aware that something changed on the screen.
+Multiple announcements can be queued.

 ## Events
 ``` javascript
 // Triggered when a new announcement is ready for the screen reader.